chrisnoonan98675/site/xl-deploy/concept/provisioning-through-xl-deploy.markdown

 ## Provisioning packages

-The process of provisioning a cloud-based environment through XL Deploy is very similar to the process of deploying an application.
-You start by creating an _application_ (`udm.Application`) that defines the environment that you want to provision.
-You then create _packages_ (`udm.deploymentPackage`) that represent specific versions of the environment definition.

 A provisioning package is a collection of:

-* Provisionables, which contain settings that are needed to provision the environment
+* _Provisionables_ that contain settings that are needed to provision the environment
-* Provisioners, which execute actions in the environment after it is set up
+* _Provisioners_ that execute actions in the environment after it is set up
-* Templates, which create configuration items (CIs) in XL Deploy during the provisioning process
+* _Templates_ that create configuration items (CIs) in XL Deploy during the provisioning process

 For example, a provisioning package could contain: